Grumpy spouse? No worries.

-I’ve had this question come in time and again about how much our thoughts can influence a situation if our spouse’s thoughts do not support our own.
+This question has come in time and again about how much our thoughts can influence a situation, if our spouse’s thoughts do not support our own.
 If we shouldn’t manipulate another person’s freedom to choose, how does this all work in a marriage if both parties are not on the same page?

 Some people have a gift of strong faith, and others struggle more to develop it.
 If you have an easier time with faith than your spouse, it may be your role to encourage, inspire, and exercise patience.

 Your challenge will be to demonstrate faith in SPITE of your spouse’s doubt.
 See how we all grow?
 Even those who have a natural tendency for faith will be tested, just in a different way.

 Positive, faithful thoughts are many times more powerful than negative ones.

 Your spouse’s negative thoughts will not sabotage yours, unless you worry that they will.
 So choose to believe.
 As long as YOU maintain a peaceful expectancy for that which you seek, it doesn’t matter what anyone else thinks.